April 22, 2025

 Love explores the landscape of the body in much of his work.
 He’s captivated by the honest, uncomplicated story a nude tells, by its grace and its timelessness.
 He’s also deeply moved by the juxtaposition of colour, light and form that can be created with his lens.
 His powerful portfolio (which has been propelled forward with the help of both social media and digital branding agency Hero Creative) throws off the shackles of the heteronormative gaze, bringing a sense of beauty and balance to the viewer.

-For full interview shop our print magazine online:
+For full portfolio shop our print magazine online: